 Petra first gained widespread notoriety with the ’90s quartet That Dog, which also included her sister Rachel, and whose three albums of hook-filled, harmony-laden punk-pop won the band an enthusiastic fan base and considerable press enthusiasm.
 Petra was still a member of That Dog in 1996, when she released her first solo album, Imaginaryland, which introduced her method of layering her vocals in unexpected and wonderful ways.

-Thanks to these and other projects, Petra’s skill for vocal harmony and instrumental accompaniment led to her voice and/or violin appearing on albums by the likes of Foo Fighters, Green Day, Beck, Tegan and Sara, the Twilight Singers, Cornelius, Sunn O))), Luscious Jackson, Paul Motian and Victoria Williams.
+Thanks to these and other projects, Petra’s skill for vocal harmony and instrumental accompaniment led to her voice and/or violin appearing on albums by the likes of Foo Fighters, Green Day, Beck, The Twilight Singers, Cornelius, Sunn O))), Luscious Jackson, Paul Motian and Victoria Williams.
 She also spent most of 2005 touring and recording with the Decemberists, and the following year joined the Foo Fighter’s on their Skin and Bones tour.